Wondering if an IUD is something that would suit you? Here are the top questions our patients ask about an IUD insertion.

 The cost of an IUD insertion may vary depending on the length and complexity.

 Payment plans are available, please contact the practice on 03 9111 8959 to find out more.

 Your IUD device requires a prescription and subsequent purchase from the pharmacy.
 A standard prescription is approximately $40.
 If you hold a concession card, the cost will be $5.60.

-If you have any further questions about a Mirena insertion, please message us via the Contact page.
+If you have any further questions about an IUD insertion, please message us via the Contact page.